vmware/photon/content/en/docs-v3/troubleshooting-guide/photon-os-general-troubleshooting/cloud-init.md

 weight: 4
 ---

-Cloud-init is mixture of Python and Shell scripts that initialize cloud instances of Linux machines.
+Cloud-init is a mixture of Python and Shell scripts that initialize cloud instances of Linux machines.
 Cloud-init performs boot time configuration of a system.
 We can configure users, hostname, host network, write files to disk, manage packages, run custom scripts and so on.

-##DataSources
+## DataSources
 Datasource is the source of configuration data for cloud-init that is typically given by a user (For example: userdata) or obtained from the cloud that created the configuration drive (For example: metadata).
 Userdata includes files, YAML configuration files and shell scripts.
 Metadata includes server name, instance id, display name and other cloud specific details.